 An Open, Self-Directed Programme for Learning Coding and Making

-Tinkercademy X is an open, self-directed learning programme for coding and engineering enrichment, blending instruction and independent study.
-We give you the tools you need to learn, whether that’s following one of our course tracks, or working on a self-initiated project.
+Tinker X is an open, self-directed learning programme for coding and engineering enrichment, blending instruction and independent study.
+We give you the tools you need to learn, and support you as you learn, whether that’s following a curriculum from us or online, or working on a self-initiated project.

-Our in-person consultation hours are Saturdays from 10am-4pm.
+Our centre is open for consultation hours on Saturdays from 10am-4pm.
 Come by to get individualised expert instruction, guidance, and mentorship.
-Our makerspace, with a 3D printer, laser cutter, circuit printer and electronics library is also available for use during this time.
-During the other days of the week, we provide online support so your learning will not be stuck.
+Our makerspace, with a 3D printer, laser cutter, circuit printer, electronics library and various kits, is also available for use.

 Contact us to get started!